MSeifert04/iteration_utilities/docs/reduce.rst

 Additional
 ^^^^^^^^^^

-The ``iteration_utilities`` package includes some additional fold functions:
+The :py:mod:`iteration_utilities` package includes some additional fold functions:

-.. py:currentmodule:: iteration_utilities._cfuncs

-- :py:func:`all_distinct`, reduces the iterable to a boolean value indicating if all the items are distinct.
+- :py:func:`~iteration_utilities.all_distinct`, reduces the iterable to a boolean value indicating if all the items are distinct.
-- :py:func:`all_equal`, reduces the iterable to a boolean value indicating if all the items are equal.
+- :py:func:`~iteration_utilities.all_equal`, reduces the iterable to a boolean value indicating if all the items are equal.
-- :py:func:`all_monotone`, reduces the iterable to a boolean value indicating if all the items are (strictly) bigger or smaller than their predecessor.
+- :py:func:`~iteration_utilities.all_monotone`, reduces the iterable to a boolean value indicating if all the items are (strictly) bigger or smaller than their predecessor.
-- :py:func:`argmax`, reduces the iterable to the index of the maximum.
+- :py:func:`~iteration_utilities.argmax`, reduces the iterable to the index of the maximum.
-- :py:func:`argmin`, reduces the iterable to the index of the minimum.
+- :py:func:`~iteration_utilities.argmin`, reduces the iterable to the index of the minimum.
-- :py:func:`count_items`, reduces the iterable to the number of (matching) items.
+- :py:func:`~iteration_utilities.count_items`, reduces the iterable to the number of (matching) items.
-- :py:func:`minmax`, reduces the iterable to a tuple containing the mimumum and maximum value.
+- :py:func:`~iteration_utilities.minmax`, reduces the iterable to a tuple containing the mimumum and maximum value.

-.. py:currentmodule:: iteration_utilities

-- :py:func:`nth`, reduces the iterable to it's nth value.
+- :py:func:`~iteration_utilities.nth`, reduces the iterable to it's nth value.
-- ``first()``, reduces the iterable to it's first value.
-See also `nth`.
+- :py:func:`~iteration_utilities.first`, reduces the iterable to it's first value.
+See also :py:func:`~iteration_utilities.nth`.
-- ``second()``, reduces the iterable to it's second value.
-See also `nth`.
+- :py:func:`~iteration_utilities.second`, reduces the iterable to it's second value.
+See also :py:func:`~iteration_utilities.nth`.
-- ``third()``, reduces the iterable to it's third value.
-See also `nth`.
+- :py:func:`~iteration_utilities.third`, reduces the iterable to it's third value.
+See also :py:func:`~iteration_utilities.nth`.
-- ``last()``, reduces the iterable to it's last value.
-See also `nth`.
+- :py:func:`~iteration_utilities.last`, reduces the iterable to it's last value.
+See also :py:func:`~iteration_utilities.nth`.

 Helper functions
 ^^^^^^^^^^^^^^^^

-Included in the ``iteration_utilities`` package are several helper functions that are based on normal Python code but chosen to evaluate faster than
+Included in the :py:mod:`iteration_utilities` package are several helper functions that are based on normal Python code but chosen to evaluate faster than
 alternatives:

-- :py:func:`~iteration_utilities._helpers._performance.all_isinstance`, reduces
-  the iterable to the truthiness of isinstance applied to all items.
+- :py:func:`~iteration_utilities.all_isinstance`, reduces the iterable to the truthiness of :py:func:`isinstance` applied to all items.
-- :py:func:`~iteration_utilities._helpers._performance.any_isinstance`, reduces
-  the iterable to the truthiness of isinstance applied to all items.
+- :py:func:`~iteration_utilities.any_isinstance`, reduces the iterable to the truthiness of :py:func:`isinstance` applied to all items.
-- :py:func:`~iteration_utilities._cfuncs.dotproduct`, reduces two
-  iterables to the result of the dotproduct.
+- :py:func:`~iteration_utilities.dotproduct`, reduces two iterables to the result of the dotproduct.

 Fold to other data structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most fold functions reduce an iterable by discarding most of the iterable.
-However ``iteration_utilities`` includes functions that discard no elements or only a few:
+However :py:mod:`iteration_utilities` includes functions that discard no elements or only a few:

-- :py:func:`~iteration_utilities._recipes._additional.argsorted`, create a list
+- :py:func:`~iteration_utilities.argsorted`, create a list
   of indices that would sort the iterable.
-- :py:func:`~iteration_utilities._cfuncs.groupedby`, create a dictionary
+- :py:func:`~iteration_utilities.groupedby`, create a dictionary
   containing lists representing the groups of values of the iterable.
 - :py:func:`heapq.nlargest`, create a list containing the `n` largest items.
 - :py:func:`heapq.nsmallest`, create a list containing the `n` smallest items.
-- :py:func:`~iteration_utilities._cfuncs.partition`, create a list containing
+- :py:func:`~iteration_utilities.partition`, create a list containing
   the items which do not fulfill some predicate and one containing the items that do.
 - :py:func:`sorted`, create a sorted list from an iterable.